 6. Measuring less than five foot, hero Gurkha Rifleman Lachhiman Gurung VC would fail today’s army selection criteria.

-7. Soldiers in today’s Brigade of Gurkhas each donate one day’s pay every year to support their forebears – the older veterans in Nepal.
-Over 60% comes to the Trust.
+7. Soldiers in today’s Brigade of Gurkhas each donate one day’s pay every year, in part to support their forebears – the older veterans in Nepal.

 8. During the World Wars, stealthy Gurkha soldiers would sneak up on dugouts in the dead of night and feel unsuspecting inhabitants’ boots to find out if they were friend or foe – Axis and Allies had different ways of tying their laces.